isomerpages/ogp/_about-us/design/christabelpng.md

   * Led product design for Vault, including conceptualising and executing UI for all features in Vault Workspace

   * Co-organised the 27 April OGP x Singapore Product Design talk to advocate and propagate OGP design practices
-quote: Where there is family, there is love.
+quote: Life is beautiful.
+It’s about giving.
+It’s about family.
 linkedinId: ""

 ---